cyberhermitcrab/lattigo/README.md

 - `lattigo/examples`: Executable Go programs that demonstrate the use of the Lattigo library.
 Each subpackage includes test files that further demonstrate the use of Lattigo primitives.

+- `lattigo/examples/dckks`: The folder contains Go programs of single-party homomorphic encryption and multi-party homomorphic encryption for scenarios of different trust boundaries.

 - `lattigo/utils`: Supporting structures and functions.